stefan-ysh/image-grayscale-converter/README.md

 # image-grayscale-converter

-A tool for converting images to grayscale, using the OpenCV library.
+A powerful tool for converting images to grayscale and analyzing grayscale intensity, using the OpenCV library.

+## Features

+- Convert images to grayscale
+- Analyze grayscale intensity in selected regions
+- Generate charts for grayscale analysis
+- Export analysis data to Excel
+- Save grayscale images with analysis regions

 ## Installation